Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion: Introduction

 \section{Introduction}

-3D city models play a crucial role in numerous applications, including virtual reality~\cite{ vincur2017vr}, gaming~\cite{tan2016evolution}, urban planning~\cite{shan2021research}, and digital twin~\cite{schrotter2020digital}.
+3D city models play a crucial role in numerous applications, including virtual reality~\cite{ vincur2017vr}, gaming~\cite{tan2016evolution}, urban planning~\cite{shan2021research}, digital twins~\cite{schrotter2020digital}, and robotics~\cite{zhao2025resilient, ma2025ctsg}.
 However, as urban environments consist of massive numbers of buildings with diverse heights, styles, and layouts, manually constructing such complex and large-scale scenes remains extremely challenging and labor-intensive.

-Traditional approaches, such as procedural modeling~\cite{parish2001procedural, groenewegen2009procedural, talton2011metropolis} and image-based modeling~\cite{vezhnevets2007interactive, fan2014structure, aliaga2008interactive, cao2023difffashion}, rely heavily on prior knowledge, \eg, handcrafted rules or street-view imagery, which limits their scalability and efficiency.
-With the advent of generative models, recent works~\cite{shen2022sgam, lin2023infinicity, xie2024citydreamer, deng2025citygen, deng2024citycraft} have explored 3D city generation using GANs or diffusion models, where semantic layouts and height fields are generated and subsequently reconstructed into urban scenes.
+Traditional approaches, such as procedural modeling~\cite{parish2001procedural, groenewegen2009procedural, talton2011metropolis} and image-based modeling~\cite{vezhnevets2007interactive, fan2014structure, aliaga2008interactive}, rely heavily on prior knowledge, \eg, handcrafted rules or street-view imagery, which limits their scalability and efficiency.
+With the advent of generative models, recent works~\cite{shen2022sgam, lin2023infinicity, xie2024citydreamer, Deng_2025_CVPR, deng2024citycraft} have explored 3D city generation using GANs or diffusion models, where semantic layouts and height fields are generated and subsequently reconstructed into urban scenes.
 Another line of research~\cite{wu2024blockfusion, lee2025nuiscene, hua2025sat2city} focuses on volumetric latent representations, aiming to synthesize urban environments in a compact and geometrically consistent manner.
 However, these methods usually require maps or satellite datasets for training and struggle to handle flexible, user-friendly text inputs.